jinolacson/wp_automate/README.md

 # About the script

-This is a simple script i built using `python3` to automate the process of upgrading of your old wordpress project(s), to start your will need `pipenv` configured in your machine
+I built this script using `python3` to automate the process of upgrading of your old wordpress project(s), to start your will need `pipenv` configured in your machine

 # Installation